Skip to contents

 na.color

 Character.
-The color to use for missing values (NA).
+The color name for missing values (NA).

 background.color

 Character.
-The color to use for the background behind the dots.
+The color name for the background behind the dots.
 Ignored if dotplot = FALSE.

 idents.colors